-As with the middle forecast, the reduction in BESS costs has less impact under the high load forecast scenario, due to the heavy reliance on BESS to meet capacity needs (most BESS-based alternatives are still in excess of \$500M).
-The Valley South to Valley North and Distributed BESS in Valley South alternative ranks highest in benefit to cost ranking under this scenario, but again, this alternative has very low benefits and does not fully account for Valley North system impact.
+As with the middle forecastAgain, the reduction in BESS costs has less impact underresults are substantially unchanged for the high load forecast scenario, due to the heavy reliance on BESS to meet capacity needs (most BESS based alternatives are still in excess of \$500M).
+The Valley South to Valley North and Distributed BESS in Valley South alternative ranks highest in benefit to cost ranking under this scenario, but again, this alternative has very low benefits and does not fully account for Valley North system impact with 50% lower BESS costs.
+The superior incremental benefit-to-cost ratio of ASP is unaffected, as the ASP still has a 4.1 incremental benefit-to-cost ratio over the Menifee alternative.

 While the BESS-based alternatives all improve in benefit to cost ratio with a 50% reduction in BESS costs, the results show that these alternatives are affected much more by variations in load forecast than the Conventional Alternatives.
-The alternatives which initially provide capacity relief to Valley South (Mira Loma, ASP, Valley South to Valley North) continue to rank well in benefit to cost ratio.
+The alternatives which initially provide capacity relief to Valley South (Mira Loma, ASP, Valley South to Valley North)continue to rank well in benefit to cost ratio.